 Select your desired User Interface Language, e.g. “English”.

-Please note NCR only provides up-to-date translations of the UI in English.
-You are able to customize this, as well as choose your own language, but maintaining those files is the client responsibility.
+Note: NCR only provides up-to-date translations of the UI in English.
+You are able to customize this, as well as choose your language, but maintaining those files is the client's responsibility.

-Click Update to save the changes.
-At the bottom of the screen in the “Connection Status” table, you should see the message indicating that connection to Oracle is established.
+Click on Update to save the changes.
+At the bottom of the screen in the “Connection Status” table, you should see the message indicating that a connection to Oracle is established.

 OptiNet Licensing